jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Fetch Monitor Metrics.md

 ## Unsupported Virtual Nodes <a id="unsupported-virtual-node"></a>
 - There are some virual nodes building in NetBrain structure, which might not have metrics data:
-  - Internet Gateway
+  - Google Internet Gateway
-  - Global Internet Gateway
+  - Google Global Internet Gateway

 # Samples <a id="sample"></a>
 **Filtering Metrics**